Isaia Răcăciuni: Under communism

 N. Bârna notes that Răcăciuni had fully withdrawn from literary life after the establishment of a communist regime; however, his 1976 obituary includes mention of various contributions in the reportage genre, as well as his translations from Vladimir Mayakovsky.
 In March 1948, alongside Sașa Pană, Alexandru Phoebus, Geo Dumitrescu and Rodica Pandele, he visited with the railway workers at Grivița, having been ordered to seek his inspiration in that landscape.
 Answering an invitation made by Sportul Popular daily, he visited the training center of Cluj in September, promising to write "a cycle of sport-themed poems and a few novellas."
 Răcăciuni was still active within the Writers' Union (USR), and, in March 1949, attended a meeting with the local section of Cluj.
 His hosts found his presence a disappointment and an insult, since they had expected a more prestigious guest, namely George Călinescu.
 As a Cluj representative, Emil Isac hid his displeasure, but, behind Răcăciuni's back, referred to him under an obscene nickname, Căcăciuni.
 Răcăciuni was working on translating Bernhard Kellermann's Totentanz, appearing in 1950.
-At the USR in June of that year, he and Marcel Marcian issued objections against dramatist Mihail Davidoglu's play, Cetatea de foc, which they regarded as a worker-themed melodrama.
-They therefore challenged the literary establishment, who had awarded Davidoglu accolades for his contributions to socialist realism.
+At the USR in June of that year, he and Marcel Marcian issued objections against dramatist Mihail Davidoglu's Cetatea de foc, which they regarded as a worker-themed melodrama.
+They therefore challenged the literary establishment, which had awarded Davidoglu accolades for his contributions to socialist realism.
 As a result, they found themselves censured in Flacăra magazine, which referred to their "bourgeois opinions".
-In 1951, the Cinematography Committee handed him and Baltazar 280,000 lei as advance payment on a screenplay, but they had still not completed it by 1952.
+In 1951, the Cinematography Committee handed him and Baltazar 280,000 lei as an advance payment on a screenplay, but they had still not completed it by 1952.